Pfuster12/BoilerCycle/README.md

 ```

 ## Using a simple list item
-The BoilerCycle library contains a simple item layout that can be used as default if the list is a very basic, or for testing.
+The BoilerCycle library contains a simple item layout that can be used as default if the list is very basic, or for testing.
 It contains a single Textview with padding:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>